 TIP: Use google docs to help keep all information together in one place.
 This is hugely efficient when planning with people on the other side of the world.

-The biggest decision of any trip begins with the flights.
-As many travelers have learned, Bangkok is one of the easiest (and sometimes cheapest) city to enter Southeast Asia.
-It didn’t matter for the planning if they started in Chiang Mai or Bangkok, but ultimately it ended up making more sense for my parents’ trip to start in Bangkok.
+The biggest decision of planning their trip to Thailand begans with the flights.
+As I have learned from many travelers, Bangkok is one of the easiest (and sometimes cheapest) city to enter Southeast Asia.
+It didn’t matter for the planning of this particular trip with my parents whether they started in Chiang Mai or Bangkok.
+Ultimately it ended up making more sense, during planning, for my parents’ trip to Thailand to start in Bangkok.

 Unfortunately, that meant my parents would be landing in Thailand without me to greet them.
 They would also have to be spending two days in Bangkok alone.
 However, it did end up making planning easier.